 This is “POP or FLOP”, where we taste test sparkling wines so you don’t have to!
-(Tough job, we know! 😉) This week we’re sipping the brand new NV Rosé from Nova Scotia sparkling wine pioneer Benjamin Bridge!
-A vibrant and fruit-forward (yet incredibly complex) traditional method sparkler, that’s oh so distinctively Nova Scotian!
-(Trust us, we know, we tasted plenty on our recent trip out there… for research!)
-So, is this a bottle of bubbles you should POP? 💁 Or is it a FLOP? 🙅 Let’s see…
+(Tough job, we know! 😉) This week we’re sippin’ on the Cuvée Crescendo from Mater & Filii in Champagne, France! 🍾🇫🇷 So is this beautiful blue bottle one to POP?
+Or is it a FLOP?
+Let’s shall we? 😉

 And that’s a wrap on 2018’s Cuvée Grand Tasting!
 It’s hard to believe that a highlight of the spring season is now behind us, but reflecting on the experience, we can describe it in one word: sparkling!

 Easter is just around the corner, and whether you’re celebrating with friends, family or flying solo and just enjoying the abundance of chocolate eggs, we’ve got your sparkling needs covered! 😉